fnando/i18n-js/README.markdown

 	%w - Day of the week (Sunday is 0, 0..6)
 	%y - Year without a century (00..99)
 	%Y - Year with century

-On your development environment, you can automatically export your messages by adding something like this to your `ApplicationController`:

-	class ApplicationController < ActionController::Base
-	  before_filter :export_i18n_messages

-	  private
-	    def export_i18n_messages
-	      SimplesIdeias::I18n.export! if RAILS_ENV == "development"
-	    end
-	end

 Check it out the `vendor/plugins/i18n-js/test/i18n-test.js` for more examples!